juytter/commoncolors.css/CONTRIBUTING.md

 ## Project goal

-**Produce a web color-scheme with unambiguous color names and css tools to use them**
+**Produce a web color-scheme with unambiguous and "human-sharable" color names + css tools to use them**

 ## Dev & Build